The-Osint-Toolbox/The-OSINT-Toolbox/README.md

 </p>
 This is work in progress, you will discover links to useful, OSINT, Privacy & OPSEC resources, tradecraft, tools, techniques & tactics.
 Please feel free to explore.
 <br></br>
 The nature of OSINT and to some extent Privacy, means resources come and go, and occasionally  some links maybe broken.
-Many of the resources listed rely on people mainting them in their free time.
+Many of the resources listed rely on people maintaining them in their free time.
 Feel free to DM me on Twitter if you find any broken links.
 <br></br>
 The links to other websites, blogs, resources & tools etc, contained within. do not represent any kind of recommendation or endorsement and I have absolutely no commercial links or affiliation to them.
 <br></br>